weiliang79/TweetsKeeper/README.md

 This project is still in alpha version.
 It might be unstable or lack of features that I promised.

+During version update in alpha status, database will not migrate to new version of database, please do backups before update.
+I will noticed in [CHANGELOG.md](https://github.com/weiliang79/TweetsKeeper/blob/master/CHANGELOG.md) if making changes of database.

 Tweets Keeper is a Open Source Application that helps you bookmarking some social media post from Twitter, Pixiv and more.

 ## Features